Case Study: Example of Good Customer Service

 Your Account Managers, your Support Teams and the Rackspace customer portal will continue to update you with the latest information.
 I will continue posting as long as I have important news to share with you.Lanham Napier, President & CEO and The Rackspace Team

-In another case study on examples of good customer service we see how one expert solicits company mistakes to improve customer loyalty and retention.
+In another real world case study on examples of good customer service we see how one expert solicits company mistakes and actively seeks out reasons to apologize in order to improve customer retention and loyalty.